Guyanese soup and the sense of smell…how the work of a writer unfolds.

 Sam Bacchus, weaver of words.

-Check out this video for another delicious soup!
+Check out this video by Candy Tha Glam Cook for another traditional Guyanese soup.